ImogenWren/pidController/README.md

-#pidController

-/*    # PID Controller
+# PID Controller

 _Implementing a bare bones PID Controller from the ground up_

   **Imogen Wren**

-        27/02/2022
+ 10/03/2022

   ## What is a PID Controller?

-        A proportional feedback controller that aims to reduce the error between a measured value and a target value
+  _A proportional feedback controller that aims to reduce the error between a measured value and a target value_

   _What is PID?_